List of non-EU countries compliant with new EU antimicrobial requirements

 Summary

-EU issues first list of non-EU countries compliant with antimicrobial requirements and authorised to export animals and animal products
+EU updates list of non-EU countries that comply with antimicrobial requirements and are authorised to export animals and animal products

-Commission Implementing Regulation (EU) 2024/2598 of 4 October 2024 laying down the list of third countries or regions thereof authorised for the entry into the Union of certain animals and products of animal origin intended for human consumption in accordance with Regulation (EU) 2017/625 of the European Parliament and of the Council as regards the application of the prohibition on the use of certain antimicrobial medicinal products
+Draft Annex: List of third countries or regions thereof authorised for the entry into the Union of consignments of certain animals and products of animal origin intended for human consumption as regards the restrictions on the use of certain antimicrobial medicinal products laid down in Article 118(1) of Regulation (EU) 2019/6

 Update